jkranyak/Skin_cancer_imaging_interface/README3:2.md

 ---

 This section provides an in-depth overview of the model training and evaluation process, covering model architecture, training procedures, evaluation metrics, interpretation techniques, and deployment considerations.
 It serves as a comprehensive guide for understanding and implementing the skin lesion classification model.

+## Additional Information

+- For more information about the ISIC dataset and skin lesion classification, you can refer to the [official ISIC website](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery).